Sterling slides to 17-month low as 2015 rate hike looks remote

 Sterling has shed over 10 percent since hitting a six-year peak just below $1.72 in July, as investors have pushed back bets on when the BoE will start raising interest rates.

-Friday's data only served to push those expectations further into the future, with many in the market betting the bank rate, which has stood at 0.5 percent since March 2009, will not be raised this year.
+Friday's data only served to push those expectations further into the future, with many in the market betting the bank rate, which has stood at 0.5 percent since March 2009, will not be raised this year GBPOIS=ICAP.

 "What we have in the Bank of England is a central bank that will not look to even think about raising interest rates until it has very good reasons to do so," said Neil Mellor, a currency strategist at Bank of New York Mellon.
 "I think sterling's going lower for 2015."